-- Use multi-disciplinary actions that can be employed by dedicated staff based on their expertise and reinforced by technologies that allow risk analysis and risk tolerance to any intentional or unintentional acts that are malicious or are from negligence.
+- Use multi-disciplinary actions that can be employed by dedicated staff based on their expertise and reinforced by technologies.
+Technologies that allow risk analysis and risk tolerance to any intentional or unintentional acts that are malicious or are from negligence.

 - Create a company-wide transparent framework that offers identification, detection, assessment, management, and prevention of or to protect against insider threats.